-- (1) The grades according to Sect.
+(1) The grades according to Sect.
 10 par.
-2 apply for the evaluation. - (2) Before determining the grade, it is to be decided by a majority vote of the members of the committee whether the oral examination is evaluated as passed or not passed.
+2 apply for the evaluation.

+(2) Before determining the grade, the examination committee members determine whether the oral examination is evaluated as passed or not passed.
 Abstention is not permitted.
-In the event of a tie, the chairman's vote decides. - (3) If the oral examination is passed in accordance with par.
-2, the members of the committee who have voted "passed" each give a grade.
+In the event of a tie, the chairman's vote decides.

+(3) If the oral examination is passed in accordance with par.
+2, each of the members of the examination committee give a grade.
 The grade of the oral examination is an arithmetic mean of the grades according to sent.
-1. Only the first decimal place after the decimal point is taken into account; all other decimal places are dropped without rounding. - (4) The defensio or disputatio can, if not passed, be repeated once.
-If the repeat examination is also not passed, the doctoral procedure has been failed definitively. - (5) In case of an oral examination was not passed or was definitively failed, the doctoral committee issues the applicant a notification letter with instructions about available legal remedies.
-One copy of the refused dissertation remains together with all expert opinions in the files of the Faculty of Arts and Humanities. - (6) The grade of the oral examination will be announced to the doctoral student immediately after the examination is concluded.
+1. Only the first decimal place after the decimal point is taken into account; all other decimal places are dropped without rounding.

+(4) The defensio or disputatio can, if not passed, be repeated once.
+If the repeat examination is also not passed, the doctoral procedure has been failed definitively.

+(5) In case of an oral examination was not passed or was definitively failed, the doctoral committee issues the doctoral student a notification letter with instructions about available legal remedies.
+One copy of the refused dissertation remains together with all expert opinions in the files of the Faculty of Arts and Humanities.

+(6) The grade of the oral examination will be announced to the doctoral student immediately after the examination is concluded.